aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 ./sk2cert.sh sk.pem user@gmail.com CAsk.pem CA.pem
 ````
 Bob will be asked to input his own private data that should be equal to the data that Alice used to compute ``user@gmail.com.crt``.
-Then.
-Bob must import such certificate ``user@gmail.com.p12`` in his own email client or OS.
+Then, Bob must import such certificate ``user@gmail.com.p12`` in his own email client or OS.
+The default password Bob should input is ``timelock.zone``.
+Observe that there is no need for any secure password since after round ``R`` anyone can publicly compute such a certificate.

 Finally, after having imported such certificate, Bob also needs to add ``CA.pem`` as trusted root certificate in his email system (or OS) so that the certificate ``user@gmail.com.p12`` looks as coming from a trusted source.